The directed landscape seen from its trees

-We may assume $s=0$.
-By ergodicity of the directed landscape under spatial shifts, see \cite[Lemma B.4]{BSS}, it suffices to show that for every $t$ there exists $y$ so that $(x=0,s=0)\sim (y,t)$ with positive probability.
-Indeed, if $(0,0) \sim (y,t)$ with positive probability then ergodicity implies there almost surely exists an $x \in \mathbb{R}$ such that $(x,0) \sim (y,t)$.
+We may assume w.l.o.g. that $s > 0$.
+By ergodicity of the directed landscape under spatial shifts, see \cite[Lemma B.4]{BSS}, it suffices to show that for every $s >0$ there exists $y$ so that $(0,0)\sim (y,s)$ with positive probability.
+Indeed, if $(0,0) \sim (y,s)$ with positive probability then ergodicity implies there almost surely exists an $x \in \mathbb{R}$ such that $(x,0) \sim (x+y,s)$.

 Let $y>0$.
-The event $(0,0) \sim (y,t)$ happens if the following three events occur.
+The event $(0,0) \sim (y,s)$ happens if the following three events occur.
 The event $A_y$ is that $(0,0)\sim (2y,0)$.
-The event $E_{y,t}$ is that the geodesic in direction $\theta_1$ from $(0,0)$ is at most $y$ at time $t$.
-The event $E_{y,t}'$ is that the geodesics in direction $\theta_1$ from $(2y,0)$ is at least $y$ at time $t$.
+The event $E_{y,s}$ is that the geodesic in direction $\theta_1$ from $(0,0)$ is at most $y$ at time $s$.
+The event $E_{y,s}'$ is that the geodesics in direction $\theta_1$ from $(2y,0)$ is at least $y$ at time $s$.
 Call the first intersection point of these two geodesics $r$.

 On $A_y$, the geodesics in direction $\theta_2$ from $(0,0)$ and $(2y,0)$ both pass through $r$, and until the time of $r$ they must agree with the corresponding geodesics in direction $\theta_1$.